 See out best Warzone DP27 loadout guide to get the best setup.

 The Cold War AK-47 has been one of the top sniper support weapons in Warzone for the entire Cold War era.
 This classic rifle has maintained top-tier damage through every season, alongside solid mobility and reasonable recoil.
 However, now this old-school weapon is even competitive at long range.
 Previously, the AK-47’s sharp damage drop-off made it a poor choice for fights in large, open areas of the map.
 However, the last several balance patches have repeatedly reduced long-range damage on many of the most popular weapons.
 The AK can now hang with the likes of the XM4 and FARA at every range, making it one of the best overall weapons in Warzone in nearly all situations.
 Whether you’re on Verdansk or Rebirth Island, the AK-47 is practically the only gun you need.

 We even have a best Warzone AK-47 loadout page to help you kit it out!

 The EM2 is finally gaining the popularity it always deserved in Warzone.
-We’ve been singing this high-damage rifle’s praises since the beginning of Season 5, and more and more players are starting to see the light.
+We’ve been singing this high-damage rifle’s praises since it released, and more and more players are starting to see the light.
 The EM2’s damage per shot is just astronomically high relative to every other Assault Rifle.
 While the low rate of fire makes poor accuracy extra punishing, if you’re on target the EM2 is unparalleled.
 In the hands of a skilled player, the EM2 is one of the best long-range weapons in Warzone.

 Visit our Warzone EM2 loadout guide to get the best build.